Monday - Friday: 9am-5.00pm

 Always back up every computer file related to the business on several drives / memory cards.
 Don't keep them all in one room.
 Put one copy in a fire proof safe and update it regular.
 Have spare parts for essential equipment.

 Be honest with your customers.
 If you have to let one down for some reason for a technical hitch or illness for instance, just explain.
 Most people will understand.
 If they don't, don't let it depress you for long, just move on and find a way of reducing the chances of the same occurring again.
+Be honest with the taxman too.

 Don't take advice from banks without researching the information away from the branch.
 The bank manager is not self employed, he / she isn't qualified to give advice on the running of your business.
 Never ever accept the line 'this offer is only available today' from anyone.
 If you need to borrow, search for the lowest interest rate thoroughly; don't accept the first offer.